skyguy-me/EE546_EC_GN_FP/README.md

   - Stability Implications: Demonstrates the behavior of a new **bounded signal with a final value**.
 - These properties are **critical for control system design** and **signal stability analysis**.

-<span style="color:red">EMMY I need a example usage of the Signal here.
-I was thinking we show if a function's provided Final value is the correct or not.
-Take a look below and check for correctnesss. </span>.

 ```hs
 noncomputable def example_signal (k : ℤ) : ℂ := if k ≥ 0 then 5 else 0
 noncomputable def expected_final_value : ℂ := 5